 In addition, the office of Student Affairs produces the Student Handbook; conducts New Student Orientations; coordinates information about campus safety, housing, and health and wellness; offers services and support to international students and students with disabilities; works closely with the Student Alliance and other student groups; offers career development services and community engagement opportunities; administers the annual Student Satisfaction Survey; and plans and conducts the annual commencement ceremony.

-Many useful documents and forms from Student Affairs are available on the MyCIIS website (my.ciis.edu) under the Student Life tab.
+Many useful documents and forms from Student Affairs are available on the MyCIIS website (my.ciis.edu) under the Student Affairs tab.

 Dean of Students

 For Student Affairs information, please visit the Student Life tab on MyCIIS.